Peixekru/aimg_to_txt_web/README.md

 Access the application at https://aimg-to-text.web.app/ and log in with:
 Email: demo@gmail.com
-Password: demopass.
+Password: demopass

 You can use the application for an unlimited time!

 # Conclusion: